Kindred (novel): Television

-In March 2021, it was announced that FX had given the production a pilot order for a television adaptation of the novel.
-In January 2022, it was announced that FX had given the production a series order for a first season consisting of 8 episodes, starring Mallori Johnson as Dana, Micah Stock as Kevin, Ryan Kwanten as Tom Weylin, Gayle Rankin as Margaret Weylin, Austin Smith as Luke, Sophina Brown as Sarah, and David Alexander Kaplan as Rufus Weylin.
-It is produced by FX Productions, with Branden Jacobs-Jenkins as showrunner.
+The first season of a television adaptation was shot in 2022, for FX.
+The 8 episodes starred Mallori Johnson as Dana, Micah Stock as Kevin, Ryan Kwanten as Tom Weylin, Gayle Rankin as Margaret Weylin, Austin Smith as Luke, Sophina Brown as Sarah, and David Alexander Kaplan as Rufus Weylin.
 The series premiered all 8 episodes on December 13, 2022, on Hulu.
 The episodes of season one cover the first three chapters of the novel, The River, The Fire, and The Fall, though some major changes from the novel have been made for the series, including setting the current day in 2016 rather than 1976, having Dana and Kevin not married but in a new relationship, and adding Dana's mother Olivia as a new character who also travels through time.
-Though FX has not officially renewed the series, a second season is planned.
+In January 2023, it was reported that the series had been canceled after one season.